kubeshop/testkube-docs/docs/articles/argoworkflows-integration.md

 ## Creating a WorkflowTemplate for Testkube

-Argo Workflows provides the concept of [WorkflowTemplates](https://argo-workflows.readthedocs.io/en/latest/workflow-templates/) to define reusable templates that you can reuse across your other workflows.
+Argo Workflows provides the concept of [WorkflowTemplates](https://argo-workflows.readthedocs.io/en/latest/workflow-templates/) to define reusable templates that you can use in Argo Workflows.

 The below WorkflowTemplate can be used to trigger any [Testkube CLI](/articles/cli) command: